DavidHoseBoulder/moonshot-memestock-hub/AssessStocktwits.md

 ## 3. Key Questions to Answer
 1. [x] **Coverage**: Which tickers appear on StockTwits that we miss on Reddit (and vice versa)?
 How often does StockTwits fill Reddit gaps within the same time window?
 2. [x] **Timeliness**: Does StockTwits provide earlier sentiment shifts (lead/lag) compared to Reddit mentions?
-3. [ ] **Quality** *(in progress)*: Are StockTwits sentiment scores/noise ratios comparable to Reddit?
+3. [x] **Quality**: Are StockTwits sentiment scores/noise ratios comparable to Reddit?
 Do messages correlate with subsequent price action or our internal trading signals?
-4. [ ] **Incremental Value**: When StockTwits data is added to our sentiment stack, do downstream models, alerts, or trading strategies perform measurably better vs. Reddit-only baselines?
+4. [x] **Incremental Value**: When StockTwits data is added to our sentiment stack, do downstream models, alerts, or trading strategies perform measurably better vs. Reddit-only baselines?
-5. [ ] **Operational Cost**: What is the latency + infra cost of covering the ticker universe under current rate limits?
+5. [x] **Operational Cost**: What is the latency + infra cost of covering the ticker universe under current rate limits?
 What is the engineering cost to maintain/refactor the scraper?

 ## 4. Metrics & Signals
 | Dimension | Concrete Metric | Data Source(s) | Status/Notes |